schnti/kirby-krb/README.md

 ### Installation

-- Download the .zip and extract it to the root of your site.
+- Download the .zip and extract it to `site/plugins/krb/`.
-- Don't know which files?
-Just use `/site/plugins/krb/`.
-- Optionally you can configure some settings in `site/config/config.php`.
+- Optionally you can configure some settings in `site/config/config.php` see the `krb-example-config.php`.

 ### Usage